IsabelNiu/Music-Recommendation-System/README.md

 # Music-Recommendation-System
 KKBOX music recommendation system
 Detailed information can be found at: https://www.kaggle.com/c/kkbox-music-recommendation-challenge
+Data set can be downloaded at: https://www.kaggle.com/c/kkbox-music-recommendation-challenge/data

 ## This project is for MAFS6010S
 The main purpose of this project is for to build a Music Recommendation System using a data set with over 7 million records provided KKBOX, Asia’s leading music streaming service.
 The system is expected to predict the chance of users re-listening to the specific songs within a month.
 Detailed procedure and results are provided on the `Report.pdf`.

-## Data set (introduction to 2 subfolders)
-### DataProcessing folder
+## DataProcessing folder
 This folder saves two notebooks to process the data.
+Both take the 5 data sets provided by KKBOX as input.
 `DataProcessing.ipynb`: This file combines records, song information, user information all together.
+The export is *train_data.csv*, which will be used in the first model--`Logistic Regression-orignial data.ipynb`.

 `FeatureData.ipynb`: This file includes extracting useful information from song informaton, song extra information, and user information.
-This notebook adds 10 more features and encodes all the categorical predictors.
+This notebook adds 10 more features and encodes all the categorical predictors.The exports are *processed_train_1.csv*(Not encoded) and *FinalEncodedTrain.csv*(encoded).
+The later file will be used throughout model 2 to model 5.

-### CompleteDataSet folder
-This folder saves raw data from KKBOX, as well as the processed data.
-1.*train_data.csv* combines records, song information, user information all together.
-This file is an export from   `DataProcessing.ipynb`.

-2.*processed_train_1.csv* is an export from `FeatureData.ipynb`

-3.*FinalEncodedTrain.csv* further processes with the added features.
-This file is an export from `FeatureData.ipynb`

-Same applies to 3 other files for testing data.
+Although both files process the testing data in the same way, this project only uses the training data set provided by KKBOX.
+The original training set is  training set(x_train) and a testing set(x_test) with the later being 20 percent

 ## Models